William Dargan: Biography

+Although Queen's Island was briefly used by the citizens of Belfast as a public pleasure park, its strategic location next to the deep-water channel turned it into a prime territory for heavy industrial use, noted for a multitude of important docks, and companies such as Harland & Wolff and John Kelly Limited.

 Other great works followed – the Dublin and Drogheda Railway, the Great Southern and Western Railway and the Midland Great Western Railway.
 By 1853 he had constructed over six hundred miles of railway, and he had then contracts for two hundred more.
 He paid the highest wages with the greatest punctuality, and his credit was unbounded.
 At one time he was the largest railway projector in Ireland and one of its greatest capitalists.

 Dargan had a strong sense of patriotism to Ireland.
 He was offered a knighthood by the British Viceroy in Ireland, but declined.
 Following this, Queen Victoria visited Dargan at his residence, Dargan Villa, Mount Annville on 29 August 1853.
 She offered him a baronetcy, but he declined this also.
 Wishing to encourage the growth of flax, he then took a tract of land whose culture he devoted himself to, but owing to some mismanagement the enterprise entailed a heavy loss.
 He also became a manufacturer, and set some mills working in Chapelizod, near Dublin, but that business did not prosper.

 In 1860, continuing his branching out into different business ventures, Dargan brought the International Hotel in Bray from John Quin.
 Another hotel named Hayes Royal Hotel in Kingstown was also subsequently bought in 1863 by Dargan with elaborate plans for extension.
 Financial issues meant that these plans were abandoned, and the original hotel was simply remodelled to fit Dargan's original purpose.
 From the original design envisioned, the only pieces realised were the centrepiece and south wing.
 Architect John McCurdy had originally intended to add a right-hand wing to the hotel but none of this came to be.
 The hotel was rechristened as the Royal Marine Hotel and opened in September 1865.
 It is understood that the financial difficulties encountered during the purchasing and building of the hotel exacerbated Dargan's financial issues, eventually leading to economic ruin.